[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 So Where Does This Leave Us?

-This post is five thousand words long and comprises months of thinking and on-and-off writing, and I’m still not entirely sure how to wrap it up properly.
+Phew.
+This post is five thousand words long and comprises months of thinking and on-and-off writing about hierarchical polyamory and how my stance on hierarchy has changed in the time I’ve been poly.
+And I’m still not entirely sure how to wrap it up properly.

 I guess all that remains to say is that I’m glad my thinking on this subject has evolved.
-It’s actually left me in a much happier and healthier place, better able to have positive relationships with my partners and metamours.
-It’s also improved my relationship with myself, started to heal some of my trust-based trauma, and allowed me to show up more fully and authentically for the people I love.
+Rejecting hierarchical polyamory actually left me in a much happier and healthier place.
+Being non-hierarchical has allowed me to have better poly relationships with my partners and metamours.
+It’s also improved my relationship with myself and started to heal some of my trust trauma.
+Rejecting hierarchy has allowed me to show up more fully and authentically for the people I love.

 And for any incorrect and harmful ideas that appeared in my previous writings on this topic, I’m truly sorry.